Flank/flank-dashboard/metrics/cli/docs/features/supported_storage_version/01_supported_storage_version.md

 According to the [Supported Storage Version](https://github.com/Flank/flank-dashboard/blob/master/metrics/docs/01_storing_storage_metadata.md#supported-storage-version) section of the `Storing Storage Metadata` document, we are storing the storage version in the `STORAGE_VERSION` file under the `metrics` package.
 Also, on the stage of the application deployment, the storage version and the supported storage version are the same.
 More precisely, the `STORAGE_VERSION` holds the current storage version that is compatible with all applications in the `metrics` folder at the current point of the repository history.

-Once we've figured out the place the storage version is stored, let's take a look at how to pass this version to the `Metrics Web` application.
+Once we've figured out the place of storing the storage version, let's take a look at how to pass this version to the `Metrics Web` application.
 As the [Storing Storage Metadata](https://github.com/Flank/flank-dashboard/blob/master/metrics/docs/01_storing_storage_metadata.md#supported-storage-version) section states, the `Metrics Web` application holds its supported storage version as an environment variable, so we should pass it to the `Metrics Web` application during the building process using the `dart-define` flag.

-Since the storing of the storage and supported storage versions aree pretty custom, we are going to use the custom solution for setting this version in the `Metrics CLI`.
+Since the storing of the supported storage versions is pretty custom, we are going to use the custom solution for setting this version in the `Metrics CLI`.

 ### Prototyping
 > Create a simple prototype to confirm that implementing this feature is possible.